-Scenario design for the 8th Edition is underway and will be shared for economy review by the end of 2019.

-The eighth edition is planned for release in the first half of 2022 at EWG 63.
+- Scenario assumptions for the eighth Edition were shared for economy review in June 2020. - The eighth edition is planned for release in the first half of 2022 at EWG 63.

 B. TOPICAL STUDIES

 Along with the Outlook, APERC has been conducting research on topics relevant to energy issues and policies in the APEC region.